Energy-Consumption Advantage of Quantum Computation: Formulation of computational framework and energy consumption

+With these definitions at hand, we can make the sanity check to verify that the energy conservation~\eqref{eq:energy_conservation} is true in the limit where the error $\varepsilon$ in~\eqref{eq:fidelity_condition} is small enough to close the thermodynamic cycle of the computation.
+In particular, writing out~\eqref{eq:energy_consumption_def} explicitly gives \begin{widetext}

 \end{widetext} in the limit of $\varepsilon\to 0$.
-In the first term of~\eqref{eq:proof_energy_conservation_2}, given $\varepsilon\rightarrow 0$, the qubit energy changes of type~\ref{item:qubit_energy_cost} together sum to zero because the computation together with reinitialization is a cyclic process on the computer.
+In~\eqref{eq:proof_energy_conservation}, following the definition~\eqref{eq:energy_consumption_def} of the energy consumption in Definition~\ref{def:DefEnergyConsumption}, we have represented the computer's energy consumption $\mathcal W$ as the sum of all work costs $\mathcal W_\mathrm{gates}^{(\cdots)}$ and the energy exchanges with the input $\Delta E^{(\text{in})}$ and output $-\Delta E^{(\mathrm{out})}$.
+Then, in the first term of~\eqref{eq:proof_energy_conservation_2}, given $\varepsilon\rightarrow 0$, the qubit energy changes of type~\ref{item:qubit_energy_cost} together sum to zero because the computation together with reinitialization is a cyclic process on the computer.
 What is left is the second term, i.e., a sum of all control costs~\ref{item:control_cost}, and the third term, i.e., the initialization cost~\ref{item:info_theoretic_cost}.
 Together, they yield energy conservation $\mathcal W = \mathcal Q$.
-This energy conservation is crucial for our analysis of the upper and lower bounds of energy consumption of computation in Sec.~\ref{sec:results}.
+This energy conservation is crucial for our analysis of the upper and lower bounds of energy consumption of computation in Sec.~\ref{sec:classical_lowerbound}.